 But not many people will actually type the app link on their mobile browser to install it.
 This is because it requires both time and effort.

-With QR Codes, you can make the task easier.
-Just link QR Code with your app link.
-And then print it on your promotional material.
+With QR Codes, Make the task easier with a QR Code for app link And then print it on your promotional material.

 Upon scanning, the end users will be redirected to the app link.
 Since the whole process now becomes effortless, you will see an increase in app downloads.

 For example, Uttar Pradesh Institute of Design, India has a mobile app to push the state’s craft heritage.
 It uses QR Codes to promote the app.

 One of the main aims of the handloom and handicraft industry is to support artisans.
 And one of the ways is to share their story and the hard work that goes behind a piece of work.

 And for this, you will print brochures.
 This will require a lot of paper consumption and ensure printing costs.

 By using QR Codes in handloom and handicraft industry, you can share stories the sustainable way.
 Just like Tisser India is doing.